hackerswehack/Khan-hack/README.md

 than you will be able to paste your text than hit enter, once or twice then you're good to go!
+Also to show the mod menu now you only have to press p I add a panic button so every time you press p it will hide the mod menu